-This Lisbon 3-day itinerary is ideal for anyone visiting for the first time the portuguese capital.
-It’s packed with insider advice of what’s REALLY worth to do and hipster tips to see the major sights.
+This 3-day Lisbon itinerary is ideal for anyone visiting for the first time the Portuguese capital.
+Forget guide books or TripAdvisor.
+Here are some local advice of what’s really worth to do as well as hipster tips to see the major sights.
 Bem-vindo a Lisboa!

 The city oozing the million-dollar combination of tradition, charm and modernism.
-The alluring culture, the delicious food and the unique things to do, all ridiculously good value-for-money.
+The millennium-old glorious history, the delicious food and the unique things to do, all ridiculously good value-for-money.

-Every time I go to Lisbon, I fall in love a bit more.
-This is damn cheesy but hey, it’s true.
-Even though I’ve lived in Lisbon for almost 10 years (auch!) and been there countless times before and after.
-I still consider it to be my city, more than any other.
+The truth is that every time I go to Lisbon, I fall in love a bit more.
+Even though I’ve lived there for almost 9 years (auch!) and been there countless times before and after.
+I still consider it to be my city.

-Finally you can follow all the places I’m about to mention on the map below.
-With this, I’m sure navigating in Lisbon will be much easier.
-The green pins are the places for day 1 in this itinerary; yellow for day 2 and red for day 3.
-In purple there are some suggestions if you have extra time.
+To make navigation in Lisbon easier, you can follow all the places I’m about to mention on the map below.
+The green pins correspond to the places for day 1 in this itinerary; yellow for day 2 and red for day 3.
+In purple, there are some suggestions if you have extra time.